terrycojones/modulus/README.md

 and therefore `659721 mod 16 = 9`.

 So now you can see pretty much why the rule of 3 works.
-Each column in the table for the 3 row has a 1.
+Each column in the table for the base 3 row has a 1.
 Put another way, `10^x mod 3 = 1` for all `x >= 0`.
 That means that each digit in a number contributes 1 times that digit to the remainder when the number is divided by 3.
-So if you simply add up the digits in the number (which of course the same as multiply each digit by 1 and adding up the products), you get the overall remainder.
+So if you simply add up the digits in the number (which of course the same as multiplying each digit by 1 and adding up the products), you get the overall remainder.

 And you can see why the rule of 11 works.

 ## Printing a specific value